Biomechanics of the spine - posture, forces and structures

-At Core Advantage we are huge proponents of a neutral spine when lifting, but the spine can be a confusing area of biomechanics at times, so let's delve into the terminology and types of forces and how they influence our spine (positively and negatively) and how you can control them best to minimise injury and pain while maximising performance.
+At Core Advantage we are huge fans of lifting heavy weights with a neutral spine, but the spine can be a confusing area of biomechanics at times, so let's delve into the terminology and types of forces and how they influence our spine (positively and negatively) and how you can control them best to minimise injury and pain while maximising performance.

 Extension & Flexion